In this part:

 To increase CLion heap size, you should copy the original

-directory of the CLion installation folder, should not be edited.
+bin directory of the CLion installation folder should not be edited.
 Instead of editing the original

-in the location specified below, open it for editing and add the required
+idea.properties file in the following location, open it for editing and add the required properties:

 Example: Changing case of unicode literals